Nucor Stock: Is It a Good Buy?

-Does that mean Nucor stock is a good buy right now?
+Do these gains mean that investors have missed the boat on Nucor stock, or is it a good buy right now?
 Here are some things to consider about the company and its potential future.

 What Is Nucor?

 Nucor is the most diversified North American steel manufacturing company.
 It was founded in 1905 by Ransom E. Olds and is headquartered in Charlotte, North Carolina.
-Today, Nucor has over 27,000 employees that work at more than 300 locations between itself and its family of brands.
+Today, Nucor has over 27,000 employees who work at more than 300 locations between Nucor itself and its family of brands.

 The company manufactures high-quality steel and steel products for its customers.
 Nucor serves customers in various industries, including:

 - Oil and gas